tibwere/fastjson-tests/README.md

 Porting of test cases to version 4 of JUnit for the Alibaba Fastjson

-## Try it yourself 😃
+## Try it yourself! 😃

-To test FastJSON v.1.2.79 and compute coverage using JaCoCO, run the following commands:
+To test FastJSON v.1.2.79 and compute coverage using JaCoCo, run the following commands:

   - Clone this repository
   ```